kb1lqd/website/_posts/2020-02-26-climbing-mt-shasta-2019.md

 tags: [trip report, mt. shasta]
 ---

 During the weekend of July 13th, 2019 my climbing partner and I attempted and succeeded in climbing [Mt.
 Shasta via the West Face](https://www.shastaavalanche.org/general-route-description/west-face).
 This was my first large mountaineering climb without a guide and having planned the trip ourselves.
-A cold alpine start ran into mild altitude sickness, navigation error, and unexpected weather on our descent.
+A cold alpine start ran into mild altitude sickness, a small navigation error, and an thunder storm during our descent.
 This is a (very late) trip report detailing our planning, the climb, and lessons learned.

 # The Plan